Head of Analytics and Data Science

 There are currently no plans to deprecate Universal Analytics and Google is very clear that these users will not be losing any data or the ability to track data using their universal analytics properties whatsoever.
 However, they strongly recommend a dual implementation to benefit from all the future new features and developments as GA4 will be where efforts are focused on moving forward.

 It is worth noting that Google is also working on an enterprise version of GA4 for GA360 users which is currently in beta.
-As a Sales Partner, we can help you to access this beta version which has enterprise-level features.
+We can help you to access this beta version which has enterprise-level features.

 There are several benefits Google Analytics 4 offers over universal analytics: